 The CNL, as promulgated and explained by the Standing Committee of the National People’s Congress, provides for the acquisition, loss and restoration of Chinese nationality.

 Hong Kong residents who are Chinese citizens holding foreign passports will have to make a declaration of change of nationality to the HKSAR Immigration Department if they want to be regarded as foreign nationals.

-If you are a foreign national or a stateless person, you can apply for naturalisation as a Chinese national provided that you are a Hong Kong resident and meet the requirements under CNL.
+Foreign nationals or stateless persons can apply for naturalisation as a Chinese national provided that they are Hong Kong residents and meet the requirements under CNL.

-If you are a Chinese citizen, you can apply to renounce your Chinese nationality provided that you comply with certain requirements.
+Chinese citizens can apply to renounce their Chinese nationality provided that they comply with certain requirements..

-If you are a foreign national and once held Chinese nationality, you can apply for restoration of Chinese nationality.
+Foreign nationals who once held Chinese nationality can apply for restoration of Chinese nationality.